finwo/supercop/README.md

 Sign a message using the given keypair.

 - arguments
   - `msg`           - A buffer representing the message
   - `publicKey`     - A 32-byte public key as a buffer
   - `secretKey`     - A 64-byte secret key as a buffer
 - returns
   - `signature`     - A 64-byte buffer

 ### lib.verify( sig, msg, publicKey )

 Verify a signature for a message and publickey

 - arguments
   - `sig`           - A buffer representing the signature
   - `msg`           - A buffer representing the signed message
   - `publicKey`     - A 32-byte public key to validate the signature with
 - returns
   - `valid`         - Boolean, describes whether or not the signature is valid

+### lib.key_exchange( publicKey, secretKey )

+Exchange keys between 2 parties

+- arguments
+  - `publicKey`     - A 32-byte public key to generate a shared secret with
+  - `secretKey`     - A 64-byte secret key to generate a shared secret with
+- returns
+  - `sharedSecret`  - A 32-byte shared secret

 ### keypair.sign( msg )